lukas-krecan/future-converter/README.md

 * Observable can produce multiple values.
 When converting to Future, we take the first value
 * It is not [possible to cancel ObservableFuture](http://stackoverflow.com/questions/23320407/how-to-cancel-java-8-completable-future) if it's blocked.

-I think that the project has pretty good code coverage, but testing asynchronous stuff is hard. if you find any bug, please let me know.
+The project has pretty good test coverage, but testing asynchronous stuff is tricky. if you find any bug, please let me know.

 # spring-rxjava
 Converts between [RxJava](https://github.com/Netflix/RxJava) Observables and Spring 4 [ListenableFuture](http://docs.spring.io/spring/docs/4.0.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/util/concurrent/ListenableFuture.html)